puppetlabs/puppet-docs/source/puppet/4.3/reference/config_important_settings.markdown

 Puppet Server has [its own configuration files][puppetserver_config_files]; consequently, there are [several settings in `puppet.conf` that Puppet Server ignores][settings_diffs].

-* [`puppet-admin`][puppet_admin] --- Settings to control which authorized clients can use the admin interface.
+* Puppet Server uses its own [auth.conf][] file by default instead of its [`puppet-admin`][puppet_admin] section to authorize client requests.
+You must configure authorization rules for the admin interface before you can use it.
 * [`jruby-puppet`][jruby_puppet] --- Provides details on tuning JRuby for better performance.
 * [`JAVA_ARGS`][jvm_heap_config] --- Instructions on tuning the Puppet Server memory allocation.

-Also, Puppet Server uses its own [auth.conf][] file by default instead of its `puppet-admin` section to authorize client requests.

 ### Rack-Related Settings